20 Hours / 20 CEs

 • Intended Audience

-This training is intended for mental health professionals who are involved in or wish to become involved in forensic evaluations of adjudicative competence.
-It is designed for those who specialize in forensic populations, focusing on competency evaluations, report writing, and providing expert testimony in legal proceedings.
+This training is designed for mental health professionals who are involved in or wish to become involved in forensic evaluations of adjudicative competence.
+It is particularly relevant for those specializing in forensic populations, focusing on competency evaluations, report writing, and providing expert testimony in legal proceedings.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge and skills in the evaluation of adjudicative competence.
+This training is designed for licensed and pre-licensed mental health professionals at various stages of experience with adjudicative competence evaluations.

 • Practice Setting